xzel23/cabe/README.md

 Cabe
 ====

-From the [disambiguation page for Lombok](https://id.wikipedia.org/wiki/Lombok_(disambiguasi)) in the indonesian Wiklipedia:
+From the [disambiguation page for Lombok](https://id.wikipedia.org/wiki/Lombok_(disambiguasi)) in the indonesian Wikipedia:

 ___Lombok adalah nama lain dari cabai___ -- _Lombok is another name for cabai_.